-TRAA La La is another of the performance groups within the Thistle Rose Academy of Arts.
+Our Chamber Choir is another of the performance groups within the Thistle Rose Academy of Arts.
 This is a smaller group (8-24 voices), requires an audition to participate and typically is challenged with much harder works of music with a shorter frame of time to learn them.
-Under the direction of Rachael L. Rose, the TRAA La La Small Ensemble performs both in featured works at concerts, and in small public venues.
+Under the direction of Rachael L. Rose, the Chamber Choir small ensemble perform in featured works at concerts and in small public venues.

 THISTLE ROSE YOUNG ARTISTS